ArchiFleKs/archifleks.github.io-src/content/blog/kubernetes-ingress.md

 ```

-We'are using experimental Traefik image because it includes the latest commits for Kubernetes and also for the HTTP Auth basic and digest that have not yet been merged into stable.
+We'are using experimental Træfik image because it includes the latest commits for Kubernetes and also for the HTTP Auth basic and digest that have not yet been merged into stable.
 To store Let's Encrypt certificates, we need to use a volume otherwise they will be regenerated every time the pod reboots.
 Let's encrypt has a 20 certificates per week rate limit so be careful :)

 I'm using an *HostPath* for the demo but you can use whatever volume type suits your configuration.

 The container is supposed to listen to 80 and 443 via the `hostPort` directive, which is pretty much the same as doing a `docker -p 80:80 -p 443:443` but without NAT.
 If you are using Kubernetes with [CNI](https://github.com/containernetworking/cni) as a [network plugin](http://kubernetes.io/docs/admin/network-plugins/), the `hostPort` directive is ignored and the container does not use the host network.
 A workaround is to use a `NodePort` or `ExternalIP` service.

-I don't know what you think about but it is a neat solution compare to using `HostPort`, especially in a cluster when you can use multiple Traefik instances and a Cloud Load Balancer (e.g on AWS).
+I don't know what you think about but it is a neat solution compare to using `HostPort`, especially in a cluster when you can use multiple Træfik instances and a Cloud Load Balancer (e.g on AWS).

-Optional, a service in front of Traefik :
+Optional, a service in front of Træfik :

 ```YAML
 ---